nwchemgit/nwchem-wiki/Download.md

 ## Source Download

-NWChem source is available for download from [https://github.com/nwchemgit/nwchem/releases](https://github.com/nwchemgit/nwchem/releases)
+The NWChem source is available for download from [https://github.com/nwchemgit/nwchem/releases](https://github.com/nwchemgit/nwchem/releases)

 Compilation instructions can be found at this [link](Compiling-NWChem)